sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ## Entreat the Blood-Bound

-If it has not yet been established, when a player first uses this move, the GM should ask them: "Who or what is the Blood-Bound?"
+If it has not yet been established, when a player first uses this move, it's a great time for the GM to ask them a question: "Who or what is the Blood-Bound?"

     GM Note: this is a great way to stretch your improv muscles.
 Say "Yes, and..." no matter if they identify the Blood-Bound as tiny, parasitic